• About

 11. What happens after I submit my application?

-Our team will review your application and if you are chosen to move forward, you will receive a message on Submittable and email asking you to schedule an interview with us.
+Our team will review your application, and if you are chosen to move forward, you will receive a message on Submittable and an email asking you to schedule an interview with us.

-If you think you made an error in your application, please contact us at [email protected].
-We can give you editing access so you can make edits on your application OR we can delete your application and you can start over.
+If you think you made an error in your application, please get in touch with us at [email protected].
+We can give you editing access so you can make changes to your application, or we can delete your application and let you start over.

-The best strategy is to write a draft of your application responses on a Word document or Google Doc first and then copy/paste on the actual application when you are ready to submit.
-This way, you can proof read, check for spelling errors, and get feedback from others.
+The best strategy is to write a draft of your application responses in a Word document or Google Doc first, then copy/paste them into the actual application when you are ready to submit.
+This way, you can proofread, check for spelling errors, and get feedback from others.

 Powered by Create your own unique website with customizable templates.